t-iwamura/job-scraper/README.md

 ### Scrape company list

-By `job-scraper company` command, you can scrape information about all the companies in a industry from [外資就活ドットコム](https://gaishishukatsu.com/company).
+By `job-scraper company` command, you can scrape information about companies in a specified industry posted on [外資就活ドットコム](https://gaishishukatsu.com/company).
 You need to pass `--industry` option to the command.
-Available values can be checked from help as below.
+Available values can be viewed from help as below.

 ```shell
 $ job-scraper company --help